Angler’s Alibi: A Day in the Life at an Alaska Fishing Lodge

 4:30 pm – After a full day of world-class guided fishing, it is time to head in and have a nice hot shower – enough for everyone!

 4:45 pm – Cocktail hour!
-Various hot appetizer specials and freshly smoked salmon await the guests daily, and Chef Ben does a great job to keep this daily event filled with new items.
+Various hot appetizer specials and freshly smoked salmon await the guests daily, and Chef Jackson does a great job to keep this daily event filled with new items.
 He makes it challenging to watch your waistline with such an assortment of culinary treats.

 6:30 pm – Dinner is served!
 It always starts with warm oven-baked bread accompanied by a fresh salad.
 Entrées range from prime rib to chicken parmesan, and of course, freshly caught salmon—there’s no better way to enjoy fish than when it was swimming just a few hours prior!